-- 1. Meet and greet learners at the beginning of the day - 2.
-Be a visible presence in the Year Group to encourage appropriate conduct - 3.
+1. Meet and greet learners at the beginning of the day, as they see them

+- 2. Be a visible presence in the Year Group to encourage appropriate conduct - 3.
 Support staff in returning learners to learning by sitting in on reparation meetings and supporting staff in conversations - 4.
 Regularly celebrate staff and learners whose efforts go above and beyond expectations - 5.
-Encourage use of "Positive Notes and Positive Phone Calls" - 6.
-Ensure staff training needs are identified and targeted

-- 7. Use behaviour data to target and assess interventions - 8.
+Encourage use of "Positive News Home" - 6.
+Ensure staff training needs are identified and targeted - 7.
+Use behaviour data from CPOMS to target and assess interventions - 8.
 Make sure that the 'buck stops here'